Astral-Lab/R2R-SESSION-1/README.md

 * Node.js (LTS version)
 * npm (usually comes with Node.js)

-If you haven't installed Node.js yet, you can download it from here.
+If you haven't installed Node.js yet, you can download it from [here](https://nodejs.org/) .

 ### 🚀 Getting Started